 In bacteria which do encode bS21, there are specific phenotypes observed when it is lost.
 For example, in Bacillus subtilis, deletion of rpsU lead to filamentous cells with impaired motility (Akanuma et al. 2012).
 In Staphylococcous aureus, clinical samples with increased resistance to daptomycin and vancomycin have mutations in rpsU (Basco et al. 2019; Blake and O’Neill 2013; Friedman, Alder, and Silverman 2006).
-A transposon mutagenesis library was used to identify genes in a mice infection model, and sequenced identified bS21 as a potential virulence factor in Burkholderia pseudomallei (Gutierrez, Yoder-Himes, and Warawa 2015).
-Through the same method, a bS21 homolog in F. tularensis, rpsU1, was implicated as a potential virulence gene in mice (Su et al. 2007).
+In Burkholderia pseudomallei, a Tn-Seq strategy using a transposon mutant library passaged through in a mouse infection model identified bS21 as critical for bacteria to cause disease (Gutierrez, Yoder-Himes, and Warawa 2015).
+Through a similar method, a bS21 homolog in F. tularensis, rpsU1, was implicated as a potential virulence gene in mice (Su et al. 2007).

 bS21-2 in F. tularensis

 The genome of F. tularensis encodes three distinct bS21 homologs, bS21-1, bS21-2, and bS21-3, (encoded by rpsU1, rpsU2, and rpsU3, respectively).
 This is notable due to the limited size of the F. tularensis genome (approximately 2 Mbp).
-Small, reduced genomes are characteristic of intracellular pathogens, adding to the intrigue of the presence of three bS21 homologs in F. tularensis (Larsson et al. 2005; Murray et al. 2021; Riffaud, Rucks, and Ouellette 2023).
+Small, reduced genomes are characteristic of intracellular pathogens, making the presence of three bS21 homologs in F. tularensis remarkable (Larsson et al. 2005; Murray et al. 2021; Riffaud, Rucks, and Ouellette 2023).